dkoontz/robotarms/README.md

 [Entity Systems are the future of MMOG development](http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/)
 [Original 2002 GDC talk by Scott Bilas](http://scottbilas.com/files/2002/gdc_san_jose/game_objects_slides_with_notes.pdf)

-<a name="Processor"></a>
-* Most literature on this topic uses the terms Entity, Component, and System.
+\* Most literature on this topic uses the terms Entity, Component, and System.
 The usage of the term System has since fallen out of favor somewhat due to the overloaded nature of the term and frequent naming collisions that occur.
 RobotArms uses the term Processor, so when reading any articles on the topic just substitute "Processor" whenever you see "System".

 We were originally inspired to write RobotArms after using the [Artemis](http://gamadu.com/artemis/) framework